jnsp/nvim-config/README.md

 curl -s https://raw.githubusercontent.com/JohnMorales/dotfiles/master/colors/24-bit-color.sh | bash
 ```

-If you can see the beatiful gradation of colors, you're able to use true color in your Vim editor.
+If you can see the beautiful gradation of colors, you're able to use true color in your Vim editor.

-Although you have true color environment, you could have some problem with color.
+Although you have true color environment, you could have some problems with color.
 Then, add some extra setting like below on `init.vim`.
 I copied this code from [onedark.vim install part](https://github.com/joshdick/onedark.vim#installation).
 Be sure to read `tmux`-related notes in the firs few line.